 Each session includes a lecture presentation with time for questions and group discussion.

-Session 1: Introduction: Climate science and politics
+Session 1: Introduction: Climate justice and human wellbeing

 Session 2: Why haven’t we done more?
 (Guest lecturer: Sam Crawley)